EU sees maritime aid corridor to Gaza opening this weekend amid famine fears

 Some footage showed dozens of people running as the boxes were dropped, shouting to one another to avoid the boxes.

-Separately, Palestinian health officials said eight people of the same family had been killed in an Israeli air strike on their house in Khan Younis in the southern Gaza Strip.
+Separately, Palestinian health officials said eight people from one family had been killed in an Israeli air strike on their house in Khan Younis in the southern Gaza Strip.

+Time is rapidly running out for ceasefire talks to reach an agreement on a proposed six-week truce that Washington had hoped would be in place by Ramadan, expected to start on Sunday.

-Egyptian security sources have said the ceasefire talks, taking place in Cairo without an Israeli delegation, would resume on Sunday, the expected start of Ramadan, amid fears that violence could escalate across the region during the Muslim holy month.
+Egyptian security sources have said the ceasefire talks, taking place in Cairo without an Israeli delegation, would resume on Sunday, amid fears that violence could escalate across the region during the Muslim holy month.

+Biden said reaching a deal by the start of Ramadan was "looking tough," though US Secretary of State Antony Blinken repeated Washington's assertion that an Israeli-approved ceasefire proposal is on the table, and it is now up to Hamas to accept it.

+"The issue is Hamas.
+The issue is whether Hamas will decide or not to have a ceasefire that would benefit everyone," Blinken said.
+"The ball is in their court.
+We're working intensely on it, and we'll see what they do."

+Hamas rejects this characterisation of the talks as an attempt by Washington to deflect blame from Israel should the negotiations fail.

-Israel has said any ceasefire must be temporary and that its goal remains the destruction of Hamas, the militant Islamist group that Israel says killed 1,200 people and abducted 253 in a rampage into its territory on 7 October.
+Israel has said any ceasefire must be temporary and that its goal remains the destruction of Hamas.
+Hamas says it will release its hostages only as part of a deal that ends the war.

-In response, Israel launched a ground offensive and aerial bombardment of the densely populated Gaza Strip which, as of Friday, had killed at least 30,878 Palestinians and wounded 72,402, the Hamas-run enclave's health ministry said.
+The Islamist group precipitated the war by killing 1,200 people and abducted 253 in a rampage into Israel on 7 Oct, according to Israeli tallies.
+In response, Israel launched a ground offensive and aerial bombardment of the densely populated Gaza Strip which, as of Friday, had killed at least 30,878 Palestinians and wounded 72,402, according to the Hamas-run enclave's health ministry.

-The United Nations human rights office appealed to Israel on Friday not to extend its military offensive into Rafah, on the border with Egypt where some 1.5 million Gazans are sheltering.

-"... any ground assault on Rafah would incur massive loss of life and would heighten the risk of further atrocity crimes," said Jeremy Laurence, spokesperson for the UN Human Rights Office.
-"This must not be allowed to happen."